cldf/cldf/components/codes/README.md

 This specification can be done by adding a codes table with the default description [`CodeTable-metadata.json`](CodeTable-metadata.json).

-In a structure dataset's `ValueTable` the codes can be referenced using a foreign key with `propertyUrl` `http://cldf.clld.org/v1.0/terms.rdf#codeReference`.
+In a `StructureDataset`'s `ValueTable` the codes can be referenced using a foreign key with `propertyUrl` `http://cldf.clld.org/v1.0/terms.rdf#codeReference`.